Louisiana Rice: New Herbicides Show Potential

 The optimum time for applying phosphorous and potassium is at planting, he said.
 Yields decrease when the fertilizer is applied later in the season, he said.

-Tags: herbicide resistance, herbicides, johnsongrass, louisiana, mexican rice borer, Pigweed, Rice, rice breeding, rice news, rice research, rice varieties, sheath blight, soil health, soybean news, soybeans, weed control
+Tags: herbicide resistance, herbicides, johnsongrass, Louisiana, Mexican rice borer, Pigweed, Rice, rice news, rice research, rice varieties, sheath blight, soil health, soybean news, soybeans, weed control